 We draw strength and purpose from our diversity.
 We are a community of faith built on love, understanding, acceptance and tolerance of differences.
 We find great strength in our diversity and the opportunity to unite in our celebration of the Gospel of Jesus Christ and our professed faith in the Triune God.
 ICC members come from over 25 nations and many Christian denominations.

 ICC has enjoyed many houses of worship since it’s beginning.
-Our current home is at St. Andreas Church, located at Gothersgade 148.
-We are grateful for the generous spirit the St. Andreas community has offered us and look forward to our continued cooperation.
+Our current worship home is at Brorsons Kirke, Rantzausgade 49.
+We are grateful for the generous spirit the Brorsons Kirke community has offered us and are grateful to be able to enjoy their beautiful worship space.

 The Church House

-Since 1963, ICC’s parsonage has been located at Gjørlingsvej 10 in Hellerup, which has served as the home of our pastors and their families ever since.
+ICC’s parsonage is located at Fiolstræde 28, which serves as the home of our pastors and their families.
 The Church House also provides a space for the church offices and meeting space for our Bible studies, choir practices, committee meetings, Church Council meetings and social gatherings.
 The Church House is the center of congregational activity outside of Sunday morning worship.

 From Lutheran to International and Ecumenical